bottledcode/swytch-framework/docs/README.md

 Rerender the current component with the given state and target id.
 Any API handler using this can ask for the `$target_id` and `$state` parameters to be injected.
 The prepended HTML will be prepended to the component's HTML, which is useful for swapping components out-of-band.

+#### `$this->rerenderFragment(string $fragmentId, array $state, string $prepend_html)`

+Rerender the current component with the given state, but returns only the inner html of the fragment.
+Any HTML in the `prepend_html` parameter will always be prepended even if not a part of the fragment.

 # Guides